Bilongodavid/datetime-helper/README.md

 - `subMinutesFromDate(date, minutes)`: Subtracts minutes from a date.
 - `addSecondsToDate(date, seconds)`: Adds seconds to a date.
 - `subSecondsFromDate(date, seconds)`: Subtracts seconds from a date.
+- `convertToUTC(date, timeZone)`: Converts a date to UTC based on a specific time zone.

 ## License